manujedi/TimeLapse/README.md

 # TimeLapse

+Forked version of [jonasjuffinger](https://github.com/jonasjuffinger)'s TimeLapse App for Sony Cameras.
+This version adds control of Aperture and Shutter Speed while capturing a TimeLapse.
+The aperture can be controlled with the C1 and C2 buttons.
+With the left and right buttons, the shutter speed can be controlled.
+Alternatively, the upper and lower dial works too but on my Camera, the control was very unresponsive.

 A time lapse app for Sony Alpha cameras using the [OpenMemories: Framework](https://github.com/ma1co/OpenMemories-Framework).

 I have only a a6300 to test it, if you have another camera I would be happy to receive bug reports.